Eszter Perenyi

 Eszter Perenyi (born December 15, 1943) is a Budapest-born Hungarian violinist and Meritorious Artist of Hungary.
-She have graduated from the Franz Liszt Academy of Music and then played Erich Leinsdorf and István Kertész at the London Symphony Orchestra.
-She also performed abroad in such countries as Germany, Italy and Sweden and since 1975 became a teacher at Liszt Academy.
+She graduated from the Franz Liszt Academy of Music and then played under Erich Leinsdorf and István Kertész with the London Symphony Orchestra.
+She also performed abroad in such countries as Germany, Italy and Sweden and has taught at the Liszt Academy since 1975.
 In 2002 she became a recipient of the Bartók-Pásztory Prize and five years later was named a Merited Artist of the Republic of Hungary.